 For thousands of years, the I Ching has provided guidance for decisions about our health, relationships, financial matters, work, and play.
 Predictions from the I Ching follow the lunar year and are based on multiple, overlapping cycles that govern the heavens and earth.
 A variety of stems, branches, directions, and phases also have their say, each creating a trail of portents, probabilities, and possibilities… so let us begin.

-In the Chinese horoscope, November is the tenth month of the lunar calendar in a soft, yin, Water energy phase called Hài 亥.
-Even though the phase appears cool and quiet from the outside, there’s a lot going on beneath the surface.
-Dormancy is much more than a period of suspended animation; it is a survival mechanism that is meant to help prepare the natural world for the year ahead.
+In the Chinese horoscope, November is the tenth month of the lunar calendar in a soft, yin Water energy phase called Hài 亥.
+Even though the phase appears cool and quiet from the outside, a lot is going on beneath the surface.
+Dormancy is much more than a period of suspended animation; it is a survival mechanism that helps prepare the natural world for the year ahead.

-When Daylight Saving ends on November 1 the sun will rise and set an hour earlier, reinforcing our awareness that winter is just around the corner.
+When Daylight Saving ends on November 7 the sun will rise and set an hour earlier, reinforcing our awareness that winter is just around the corner.
 As temperatures drop, days shorten and metabolism slows, energy is both literally and metaphorically returning to the earth.
-Just like a plant, we also need to slow down and conserve, so we have enough energy left over for starting anew in 2021.
+Just like a plant, we also need to slow down and conserve, so we have enough energy for starting anew in 2022.

 November’s tranquil Water influence is constructive—like a seed gathering energy to germinate and burst forth in the spring.
 This is the perfect time to gather our creativity and begin making moves toward positive changes that will lead to success in the upcoming year.
-Be careful though, because soft yin Water energy can be so calming that we may forget all about the need for taking action now.
+Be careful though, because soft yin Water energy can be so calming that we may forget that the time to take action is now.

-We also can imagine that you like to know what the I Ching reveals about your element this season so check it out—it’s all right here!
-In the interim, we recognize that Thanksgiving will be different from your celebrations in the past, nevertheless, we wish you and yours the very best in this, the beginning of the holiday season.
+We can imagine that you like to know what the I Ching reveals about your element this season so check it out—it’s all right here!
+In the interim, we hope that you and your loved ones will be able to gather together and celebrate Thanksgiving this year, we wish you and yours the very best in this, the beginning of the holiday season.